UXDProtocol/uxd-program/README.md

     //
     // Accounting -------------------------------
     //
-    // The actual circulating supply of Redeemable (Also available through TokenProgram info on the mint)
+    // The actual circulating supply of Redeemable
-    // This should always be equal to the sum of all Depositories' `redeemable_under_management`
+    // This should always be equal to the sum of all Depositories' `redeemable_amount_under_management`
     //  in redeemable Redeemable Native Amount
     pub redeemable_circulating_supply: u128,
+    //
+    // Should add padding? or migrate?
 }
 ```